Team MVPs and top scorers.

 Further, the Avs don’t have a single NHL goalie under contract beyond this season and will have other holes to patch.

-Paying Kadri — what, $6.5 million or more? — into his mid-30s feels like a luxury they won’t be able to afford.
+Paying Kadri — what, $7 million? — into his mid-30s feels like a luxury they won’t be able to afford.

 Age on July 13: 29